Issues and Concerns

 Fossil fuel expansion

 Since at least 2011, scientists have warned that the world had discovered more fossil fuels than can safely be burned.
 By 2021, new fossil fuel projects were declared to be incompatible with the Paris warming target—and that most known reserves must stay in the ground to ensure a safe transition and avoid human rights harms.
-Yet Elsevier still informs the fossil fuel industry's development of new resources, avoiding its UNGP human rights obligations.
+Yet Elsevier products still inform the fossil fuel industry's development of new resources, avoiding its UNGP human rights obligations.

-Financial support for political leaders in the United States, some of whom act to block effective climate action and deny climate change.
+RELX's PAC (political action committee) provides financial support for political leaders in the United States, some of whom act to block effective climate action and deny climate change.
 Said one past recipient: "There isn't any real science to say we are altering the climate path of the earth."

 Industry misinformation

-As it maintains partners and customers whose business plans are a deep threat to human well-being, Elsevier is assisting an industry committed to hydrocarbon expansion through messaging that misleads the public about the misalignment of these plans with what's required to maintain a livable planet—such as an immediate reduction in greenhouse gas emissions this decade and no new fossil fuel projects.
+As it maintains customers whose business plans are a deep threat to human well-being, RELX/Elsevier is assisting an industry committed to hydrocarbon expansion through messaging that misleads the public about the misalignment of these plans with what's required to maintain a livable planet—such as an immediate reduction in greenhouse gas emissions this decade and no new fossil fuel projects.
 Rather than sounding the alarm about this industry, Elsevier has generated misconceptions about it.

 "It is an industry that has already contributed to the suffering of many millions of people across the planet [and] has repeatedly stood in the way of technical progress towards a cleaner, better world.
 This is the industry Elsevier decided to work with while talking about the importance of sustainability."